Hardware architecture: enabling a ‘secure’ and a ‘non-secure’ world

 Hardware logic present in the Arm TrustZone-enabled AMBA bus fabric ensures that no secure world resources can be accessed by the non-secure world components, enabling a strong security perimeter to be built between the two.
 A design that places sensitive resources in the secure world, and implements robust software running on the secure processor cores, can protect almost any asset against many of the possible attacks.
 This includes those which are normally difficult to secure, such as passwords entered using a keyboard or touch-screen.

-How it works: making use of processor extensions
+How it works: using processor extensions

-Another key advantage of the Arm TrustZone hardware architecture, is that extensions that have been implemented in some of the Arm processor cores.
+Another key advantage of the Arm TrustZone hardware architecture is the extensions that have been implemented in some of the Arm processor cores.
 These additions enable a single physical processor core to safely and efficiently execute code from both the ‘normal world’ and the ‘secure world’ in a time-sliced fashion.
 This removes the need for a dedicated security processor core, which saves silicon area and power.
 It also allows high performance security software to run alongside the ‘normal world’ operating environment.
 Each physical processor core provides two virtual cores, one considered ‘non-secure’ and the other ‘secure’, plus a mechanism to robustly context switch between them.
 The security state is encoded on the system bus and this enables trivial integration of the virtual processors into the system security mechanism; the ‘non-secure’ virtual processor can only access ‘non-secure’ system resources, but the ‘secure’ virtual processor can see all resources.

 How it works: security-aware debug infrastructure